Medeniyyet TV

-Medeniyyet TV (Mədəniyyət TV) is an Azerbaijani government-owned TV channel showcasing culture аnd art in Azerbaijan.
+Medeniyyet TV (Mədəniyyət TV) is an Azerbaijani government-owned TV channel showcasing culture and art in Azerbaijan.

+The channel began broadcasting on February 14, 2011.
+On 1 September 2014, the channel adopted the 16:9 broadcast format, and on 14 February 2018, it began operating around the clock.
+On 31 May 2021, Medeniyyet TV transitioned to HD broadcasting.

 Broadcast area

 As of March 2014, 99.96% of the population of Azerbaijan can receive Medeniyyet TV via terrestrial, cable, or satellite broadcasting, giving it the largest coverage area of any Azerbaijani television channel.